Fully constrained mass matrix: Can symmetries alone determine the flavon vacuum alignments?: Appendix A: VEVs obtained from potentials

 as its VEV.
 This VEV does not possess any residual symmetry of $D_6$.

 For constructing the potential for the triplet flavon, we first obtain a doublet from the tensor product of two triplets.
 Similar to Eq.~(\ref{eq:numul2}), we obtain

 We construct the potential as

 where $\kappa_1$ and $\kappa_2$ are arbitrary constants.
 In Eq.~(\ref{eq:tripflavpot}) we have coupled the doublet flavon, $\phi_d$, with the triplet flavon, $\phi_t$.
-Therefore, we should extremise Eq.~(\ref{eq:tripflavpot}), together with the potential for the doublet flavon, Eq.~(\ref{eq:dblflavpot}).
+Therefore, we should extremize Eq.~(\ref{eq:tripflavpot}), together with the potential for the doublet flavon, Eq.~(\ref{eq:dblflavpot}).
 If we substitute $\phi_d=(0,1)^T$ and $\phi_t=(1,\kappa_1,\kappa_2)^T$, both terms in Eq.~(\ref{eq:tripflavpot}) as well as in Eq.~(\ref{eq:dblflavpot}) vanish, indicating that these states of the flavons constitute a minimum of the potential.
 By transforming these flavon states under the action of $S_4$ we obtain further minima forming a discrete set.
-For $\phi_t$, these minima are shown in Fig.~\ref{fig:cubes} (right)\footnote{In the figure, we have used $\kappa_1 = \kappa_2 = 0.75$.}.
-We select one of these minima
+For $\phi_t$, these minima are shown in Fig.~\ref{fig:cubes} (right) where we have used $\kappa_1 = 0.50$ and $\kappa_2 = -0.85$.
+We select one of these minima,

 as the VEV.
 As mentioned previously, this VEV does not possess any residual symmetry of $S_4$.
 Using the VEVs of the doublet and the triplet flavons we obtain the mass matrix,